-Costs to the student for these essential services are explained in the section on students expenses.
+Costs to the student for these essential services are explained in the section on Financial Information.

-Students living in dormitories will eat at the college dining hall.
+Students living in dormitories will eat at the College Dining Hall.

 Unmarried students, except those living at home, will reside on the campus or in college-owned housing unless excused by the Dean of Students.
 Unmarried students living off the campus will occupy quarters approved by the College through the office of the Dean of Students.